-Head of Financial Control & Compliance Officer Joined NFH in 2006
+Head of Financial Control & Compliance Officer

 May Al-Mahmood has over 19 years' experience in banking and external auditing.
 Prior to joining NFH, she was Financial Controller at AlBaraka Islamic Bank; and was previously a Senior Auditor at KPMG Fakhro.
 A Certified Public Accountant from Colorado State Board of Accountancy, May holds an MBA in Finance from the University of Hull, UK; and a BSc in Accounting from the University of Bahrain.